Skip to navigation Skip to main content

 npx @11ty/eleventy --input=. --output=_site

 Read more about --input and --output.
-Note that setting the input and output directories via a config file is more reliable, especially when using tools like netlify dev.
+Note that setting the input and output directories via config file is preferred.

 A hypothetical template.md in the current directory would be rendered to _site/template/index.html.
 Read more at Permalinks.